ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

             path: "my_output_file_name"
             protocol: "blueprint/mesh/hdf5"

+`inputs_3d` is LWFA inputs file.
-inputs_3d is LWFA input deck.
-The data size is 256X256X1024 and the simulation will run for 5000 cycles.
-WarpX will call ascent every 200 cyces. submit the following job submit script will extract 25 Buleprint HDF5:
+The data size is 256x256x1024 and the simulation will run for 5000 cycles.
+WarpX will call ascent every 200 cycles. submit the following job submit script will extract 25 Blueprint HDF5:

 .. code-block:: bash